Dual-domain Modulation Network for Lightweight Image Super-Resolution: Limitations and Future Works

 \section{Limitations and Future Works}

 ~ While our proposed DMNet achieves competitive results in lightweight SR, there are several areas for improvement.
 The model could be further optimized for extremely LR images, where the current SR performance may not be as robust.
 Additionally, more advanced fusion techniques between frequency and spatial domains could enhance the overall feature extraction and reconstruction process.
 The scalability of the model for larger datasets and real-time applications also remains a challenge.
-Future work could focus on enhancing the model’s efficiency and robustness for diverse SR scenarios, improving its deployment on resource-constrained devices, and exploring its applicability to more low-level vision tasks.
+In the future, we plan to explore techniques for generating real LR data~\cite{peng2024towards}, efficient state space models such as Mamba~\cite{guo2025mambair}, advanced architectures like Gaussian Splatting~\cite{peng2025pixel}, and adaptive frequency-spatial fusion strategies~\cite{xiao2024frequency} to further enhance model robustness and generalization in real-world SR scenarios, including real degradations and arbitrary scale task.